-Here are two independent lines of inquiry that suggest that human activity has caused the current climate change.
+Here are two independent lines of research suggesting that human activity has caused the current climate change.

 As carbon dioxide in the air increases, oxygen decreases.

 Scientists observe that as carbon dioxide (CO2) in the air increases, the amount of oxygen decreases.
 This is what would happen if the increase in CO2 came from burning fossil fuels or forests.
 It’s because burning things containing carbon removes oxygen from the air and combines the oxygen with the carbon to produce CO2.

 This observation supports the idea that the increase in CO2 in the air is due to the burning of plants or fossil fuels has caused the increase in atmospheric CO2.
 It also challenges the idea that CO2 is coming from other sources, like volcanic eruptions

 The light carbon in atmospheric carbon dioxide is increasing

-Scientists observe that the CO2 in the atmosphere increasingly contains light carbon: the isotope carbon-12.
+Scientists observe that the carbon dioxide (CO2) in the atmosphere increasingly contains light carbon: the isotope carbon-12.
 This increase in “light carbon” is evidence that humans have caused the current global heating.